Who said you can't have fun for free?

 Oklahoma City National Memorial & Museum

-Admission to the Oklahoma City National Memorial & Museum is free the 25th of each month in 2020 thanks to a partnership with the OKC Thunder.
-As we reflect on the 25th Anniversary of the bombing throughout 2020, the new Stronger Together augmented reality experience takes you through the Museum alongside a family member, survivor, first responder, investigator, journalist and community volunteer.
+Admission to the Outdoor Symbolic Memorial at the Oklahoma City National Memorial & Museum is always free.
+The serine memorial stands on the now-sacred ground where the events of April 19, 1995, unfolded.
+Inside the museum, the new Stronger Together augmented reality experience takes you through the Museum alongside a family member, survivor, first responder, investigator, journalist and community volunteer.
 These storytellers will appear with you in the galleries, all through augmented reality technology.

 The 45th Infantry Division Museum

 Dedicated to the military history of Oklahoma and the 45th Infantry Division, this museum is a must for any history buff.
 It includes the country’s third-largest collection of historic U.S. military firearms and the world’s largest collection of items once owned by Adolph Hitler.

 Remington Park Racing Casino

 Head to Remington Park for action-packed horse racing and exciting casino gaming on 750 top-notch electronic gaming machines.
 Remington Park also features various restaurants and Pubs.
 Admission and parking are free.